 Adding custom fields is done through three steps and requires the Aha! roles of Administrator with customizations permissions as well as Product Owner.

 - Go to Settings > Account > Custom field layouts.

 - Create custom layouts that utilize the custom fields in your Settings > Account page.

 - Apply the layouts to your products or product lines through Settings > Product (or Product Line).

 This article will describe specifics around managing custom fields for ideas.

 For full details on how custom fields work and can be defined in your account, please reference our "Add custom fields across Aha!" article.

 There are three layouts for ideas fields.

-- Idea form: These fields are available to be captured from users when submitting a new idea through the ideas portal submission form.
+- Ideas form: These fields are available to be captured from users when submitting a new idea through the ideas portal submission form.

-- Idea portal: These fields are available to view in the ideas portal by all portal users.
+- Ideas portal: These fields are available to view in the ideas portal by all portal users.